ujseah/beavr-bot/README.md

 # BeaVR-Bot

-## Bimanual, multi-Embodiment, Accessible, Virtual Reality Teleoperation System for Robots
+Bimanual, multi-Embodiment, Accessible, Virtual Reality Teleoperation System for Robots

 This is the official implementation of BeaVR teleoperation control pipeline.

 BeaVR consists of two parts.

-- [x] Teleoperation using Meta Quest 3 and data collection over a range of robot morphologies and simulation environments.
+- Teleoperation using Meta Quest 3 and data collection over a range of robot morphologies and simulation environments.

-- [x] Policy training for various dexterous manipulation tasks across different robots and simulations.
+- Policy training for various dexterous manipulation tasks across different robots and simulations.

-### VR Code and User Interface

-Read VR specific information, User Interface and APK files [here](/docs/vr.md)

 ### Server Code Installation